Adrift (The Lord of the Rings: The Rings of Power): Critical response

-The review aggregator website Rotten Tomatoes calculated that 86% of 151 critics reviews were positive and the average rating for the episode was 7.4 out of 10.
+Review aggregator website Rotten Tomatoes calculated that 86% of 150 critics reviews for the episode were positive, and the average of rated reviews was 7.4 out of 10.
 The website's critics consensus reads, "'Adrift' belies its title and gives The Rings of Power some narrative shape, propelling its adventures forward in intriguing directions while treating fans to a tour of Khazad-dûm in all its glory."
 Multiple publications found that the first two episodes received generally positive reviews, with particular praise going to the visuals and production value.
 Some critics were skeptical whether the storytelling and slow pacing justified this.

 Daniel Fienberg of The Hollywood Reporter said the series' story "starts to actually move along" in the episode and he thought the character groupings and relationships worked much better than in the first.
 Writing for RogerEbert.com, Clint Worthington similarly said the episode "picks things up considerably" after the slower-paced first episode, and appreciated spending more time with the Dwarves and Harfoots.
 He was also positive about the performances of Aramayo and Clark.
 Mae Abdulbaki of Screen Rant said the episode was stronger than the slow-paced first episode, adding dimension to the characters and tension to the conflicts.
 Dave Nemetz at TVLine graded the first two episodes an 'A-'.
 He said the second episode was better than the first and expanded on the relationships that were established in the premiere.
 For IGN, Alex Stedman said the episode was a 9 out of 10, higher than the first episode due to the increased focus on characters and story over exposition and world-building.
 She particularly highlighted the introduction of the Dwarves and the well-established relationships between Elrond, Durin, and Disa, as well as the episode's humor which Stedman felt was inline with previous Lord of the Rings projects.
 Andy Welch of The Guardian was excited by the series' start and enjoyed the pacing of the second episode more than the first.
 Welch said the episode benefited from the inclusion of the Dwarves, particularly enjoying the relationship between Durin and Disa.
 Alex Welch at Inverse was less positive about the episode, saying the disparate storylines made it feel "frustratingly unwieldy".
 He praised the performances of Clark and Arthur, and thought the series should focus more on the Dwarves than on the Harfoot storyline moving forward.